The Department of Psychology

 Members of the psychology faculty:

-When the new Ken Olsen Science Center is completed, the Psychology Department will move to the new building and will have approximately 2,500 sq. feet of laboratory space which includes a new home for the brain imaging lab (EEG-brain waves).
-In addition, space will be provided to conduct clinical interviews, experiments in perception and action, and research into spiritual and moral development.
+We have moved to the Ken Olsen Science Center and have wonderful new offices and a new home for the brain-imaging lab (EEG-brain waves).
+When basement space is completed, we will have approximately 2,500 sq. feet of laboratory space.
+This space will be used to conduct clinical interviews, experiments in perception and action, and research into spiritual and moral development.

 Is a Christian College Worth It?
 (PDF)